Academy of Psychosomatic Medicine

 In May 2008, we met and presented a symposium at the APA annual meeting in collaboration with the APA Office of HIV Psychiatry.
 That same month we also presented a symposium at the annual meeting of the American Academy of Psychoanalysis and Dynamic Psychiatry.
 That same year, thanks to administrative support and resources from the Academy, the SIG had a Web page (this page!) and a listserv and began to collaborate to develop a consensus base of current AIDS psychiatry practice.

-Thanks to the Academy, the SIG has grown from 32 members in 2003 to more than 320 U.S. and international members in 2013.
+Thanks to the Academy, the SIG has grown from 32 members in 2003 to more than 340 U.S. and international members at the end of 2014.
 Our name change in the fall of 2009 to the APM AIDS Psychiatry SIG, and now the APM HIV/AIDS Psychiatry SIG, recognizes the important role of the Academy in the growth and development of our SIG as well as our potential role in the APM.
 We encourage all of our members to join the APM.

 The overall goals of the APM AIDS Psychiatry SIG are to:

 In addition to continuing to survey SIG members about HIV treatment practices, two task forces are at work for 2015 activities.
 The first task force, to propose scientific sessions at APM's 2015 Annual Meeting, will:

 A research task force, appointed at the 2010 SIG meeting, is led by Kelly Cozza with members Andrew Angelino, Sharon Batista, Philip Bialer, Mary Ann Cohen, Oliver Freudenreich, Harold Goforth, John Grimaldi, Suad Kapetanovic, Chris Kogut, and Karen Johnson.
 This task force will: